Evidence-based training prepares veterinary professionals to engage with clients in a relationship-centred manner.

 It seems likely that current and future cohorts of DVM graduates will enter the workforce with greater awareness of, if not preference for, the potential of virtual care.
 This may result in increased adoption of virtual services in clinics across the country.

-Translating knowledge into practice via industry guidelines
+Translating knowledge into practice via industry guidelines and industry resources

 Interested in learning more about Veterinary Training?